DuckStation Settings for Gran Turismo 2 (PS1 Emulator)

 Value Reason

-Renderer Direct3D 12 Trying this in 2025 on my GTX1060 (driver 450-ish) and liking it.
+Renderer Direct3D 12 Trying this in 2025 on my GTX1060 (driver 450-ish) and it works.

 Adapter NVIDIA GeForce GTX 1060 Make sure to select your actual GPU and not the CPU or APU graphics package.